 The lateral markers indicate the navigable channel by their position, shape, coloring, numbering and light characteristics.

 To navigate safely using the lateral markers, you should pass between the red and green.
 Returning from sea, the red markers are on your right (red, right, returning) and the green are on your left.

 Non-lateral markers are navigation aids that give information other than the edges of safe water areas.
 The most common are regulatory markers that are white and use orange markings and black lettering.

 Lateral Buoys and Markers

 In the International system, navigation aids mark the edges of channels to tell which way open water is.
 They are called day beacons if unlighted, lights if lighted at night, or buoys if they are floating.
 Some buoys are also lighted for identification at night.

-Starboard buoy at night (red)
+Starboard buoy at night displays a red flashing light.

-Port buoy at night (green)
+Port buoy at night displays a green flashing light.

 "Red, Right, Returning" tells you to leave the red markers to your right, or starboard, when returning from sea.
 The green markers are then left on your port side and between is the channel.
 Be sure to look behind you when navigating a narrow channel to make sure you are not being pushed out by wind or current.